The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 They can't find basic jobs, blue-collar jobs that require ninth grade reading and ninth grade math.

-But they sure as hell understand we're destroying the oceans.
+But they sure as hell understand we're destroying the oceans and that we are polluting the atmosphere.

-They understand that we are all driving cars and SUVs that are destroying the ozone level, but they can't read at a ninth grade level, and they can't do math.
+They understand that we are all driving cars and SUVs that are destroying the ozone level, but they can't read at a ninth grade level and they can't do math.

 But they can count to 99.

-They don't know anything above 99, can't do ninth grade math, can't read at ninth grade levels, but they can count to 99.
+They don't know anything above 99, can't do ninth grade math, can't read at ninth grade levels, but they can count to 99 because that's the number of weeks they get unemployment checks.

-I had a music maestro Barry White.
+I had a music maestro Barry White and the love unlimited orchestra.

-This is called My Sweet Summer Suite.
+This is called My Sweet Summer Sweet.

-What a what a set of pipes.
+What a set of pipes.

 And Barry White was great for fat guys everywhere.